SD-github21/Bikesharing/README.md

 In examining the NYC Citibike Analysis Story, there are some important trends to observe.
 First, the number of bike trips taken in August is over 2.3 million; younger riders tend to engage in longer bike trips; and males appear to comprise the majority (65.28%) of the customer population utilizing the bikesharing program.
 The next series of visualizations, in sum, indicate a marked trend in greater usage of bikes during peak rush hour time frames on weekdays as well as Saturdays and Sundays between 9:00am-9:00pm.
 Data regarding checkout times indicate that bikes tend to be checked out for less than an hour.
 The last heatmap provides a level of detail that indicates that there appearto be no gender differences within the customer subpopulation of one-time users whereas we see a significantly larger concentration of males being subscribers and using the program somewhat consistently throughout the week.

 ### Additional Analyses
 The analyses, so far, have focused on gender breakdown regarding bike usage across important dimensions of days and hours of usage.
-It is recommended that similar analyses be run comparing one-time users versus subscribers:
+It is recommended that the following analyses be run to gain further knowledge and understanding about the customer population and the details regarding usage of bikes within the program:

   - Conduct a basic bar chart examining potential differences in tripduration by usertype
   - Repeat the checkout time line graph analysis by usertype